Hagen History Center will be closed Wednesday December 7th for a staff development day - we will reopen Thursday December 8th 10am-5pm.

 In 1865, Leverett and Missouri Bliss Morrison, of Westfield, New York, bought the house.
 After Leverett died, their son, Lieutenant Commander William Morrison, and his wife, Katherine Mack Morrison, took over home ownership.
 They had two children, but only their daughter Anne survived.
 They owned the land that included where the Watson-Curtze Mansion was built in 1891.

 The building was planned in 2018 and built in 2019 specifically for new exhibits.
-The first floor of the new exhibit building features multiple exhibits and the second floor will feature a comprehensive gallery of exhibits on the history of Erie County.
-The second floor will open in 2022.
+The first floor of the New Exhibit Building opened in 2021 and features multiple exhibits including Frank Lloyd Wright’s San Francisco office and the 17-foot-long Butterfly Bridge model that Wright created.
+It had a memorable role in the movie “Die Hard.”

 This building’s 10,000 square feet of space includes archival material, diaries, letters, correspondence, books, typescripts, reports, photographs and other historical resources.
 This special subject research library is devoted to the history of Erie County and its environs.
 The Robert J. MacDonald Great Lakes maritime history is also part of the collections.
 The ECHS Library & Archives’ holdings present the history of people, places, things, events and activities.